gorlak/gorlak.github.io/_posts/2016-08-06-insomniac-core-dump.md

 * This conference was inspired by Handmade con, borrowed the formula from them.
 Mostly ad-hoc/interview style.
 * Video from Ted Price about stuff, sharing with the community.
 Thanks for the conference, Ted!
 * Mike answering questions submitted by attendees.
 Thoughts on small stuff.
+* All the videos will be posted online sometime after the conference wraps

 Insoniac Core Team structure: